$1.35B Mega Millions jackpot is game’s 2nd highest

-DES MOINES, Iowa (AP) — The Mega Millions prize has grown again to an estimated $1.35 billion after there was no winner of the lottery’s latest giant jackpot.
+DES MOINES, Iowa (AP) — The Mega Millions prize has grown again to an estimated $1.35 billion after no winner of the lottery’s latest giant jackpot.

 The new jackpot drawing on Friday night will be another milestone in the game, Mega Millions said in a statement early Wednesday.